Many molecules can decrease enzymatic breakdown of our body’s natural painkillers…but which one is fit to be the best new drug?

 Molecular tweezers pick viral membranes apart

 While most scientists search for specific treatments for viruses like Ebola, Zika and SARS-Cov-2, non-specific methods can have broad impact.
-Researchers from the United States and Germany joined forces to make non-specific molecular “tweezers” that pluck pieces out of its membrane, leading to disintegrating and dead viruses.
+Researchers from the United States and Germany joined forces to make molecular “tweezers” that pick apart viruses to death.

 The Smell of Rain Has a Biological Function